knightsUCF/CarRacing/Log.md

+# The Rest of the Masterplan List

+Here are the other major todos:

+opposite traffic

+godmode toggle button for testing

+different cars generated

+different levels

+menu screen

+unlockable cars screen

 # Side Colliders

 Make the length of the side collider the size of the tile on the z axis, 64 in this case.
 Set the snapping to 2 or something with ProGrids.
 We are going to call this "Rail" and keep under the Chunk game object.